-In the event of a natural disaster or local emergency the students will be evacuated from the building to a safe collection area if it has been determined by the school district to be unsafe to have students in the classroom.
+In the event of a natural disaster or local emergency, students will be evacuated from the classroom and/or building to a safe collection area if it has been determined by the school district to be unsafe to have students in the classroom.
 School district staff will begin a check out process from the collection area and no students will be allowed to leave without going through the check-out process.
 No students (minors) will be released to anyone other than those named on their demographic sheets.
-Communication will be through the district's automated calling system and the local media sources.
+Announcements will be made through local media, and through the automated calling system.